Kitchens9 min readMay 18, 2026

 What AI kitchen design does well

-Cabinet color is the single biggest visual decision in any kitchen, and AI is excellent at previewing it.
-A painted white cabinet, a warm wood cabinet, a deep navy, a soft sage, and a true black all read completely differently in the same room.
-Test three options against your real lighting and floor before paying for samples.
-A cabinet color that looks safe in a showroom can read cold under your north-facing morning light or yellow under your existing warm bulbs.
+• Cabinet color preview against your real light.
+A painted white, a warm wood, a deep navy, a soft sage, and a true black all read differently in the same room.
+A color that looks safe in a showroom can read cold under your north-facing morning light or yellow under your existing warm bulbs.
+Test three against your real lighting and floor before paying for samples.

-Counter material is the second-strongest use.
+• Counter material comparison.
 Honed marble, polished quartz, a butcher-block island, and a soapstone perimeter all change the kitchen's temperature and formality.
-AI shows you the same cabinet color paired with three different counter materials so you can see which one calms the room.
-The decision usually gets simpler when you see the comparison side by side instead of imagining it from a 4-inch sample.
+AI shows the same cabinet color paired with three counter materials side by side, and the version that calms the room is usually obvious.

-Backsplash scale is the place most kitchens get over-designed.
-A small mosaic, a 3 by 12 subway, an 18 by 18 slab, or a full-height slab to the underside of upper cabinets all change the room's rhythm.
-AI is good at showing what each does in your real cabinet run.
+• Backsplash scale check.
+A small mosaic, a 3 by 12 subway, an 18 by 18 slab, and a full-height slab to the underside of uppers each change the room's rhythm.
 The version that lets the cabinets breathe is usually the right one.

-Lighting is where AI helps the most.
-The difference between a single overhead can, a row of pendants over the island, and a layered plan with under-cabinet plus pendants plus a perimeter wash is dramatic and impossible to picture from a fixture catalog.
-Run a preview with three pendant placements and pay attention to whether the kitchen still feels bright when the pendants are dim.
-The geometry rules from task lighting kitchen placement translate directly into prompt language; AI just shows you which one matches your ceiling.
+• Lighting layer test.
+A single overhead can, a row of pendants over the island, and a layered plan with under-cabinet plus pendants plus perimeter wash are dramatically different in person and impossible to picture from a fixture catalog.
+The geometry rules in task lighting kitchen placement translate directly into prompt language.

-Cabinet color also fights or supports your floor.
-A dark floor under dark cabinets needs a counter and backsplash that brighten the room, or the kitchen collapses into a single tone.
+• Cabinet-versus-floor harmony.
+A dark floor under dark cabinets needs a brighter counter and backsplash or the kitchen collapses into a single tone.
 The moves in make a dark kitchen feel bright come alive in an AI preview because you can test them before painting.

 What AI kitchen design does badly

-Layout is where AI hallucinates.
-AI may move an island, relocate a sink, or rearrange a refrigerator wall, all of which cost real money.
-Treat any layout change in a render as a styling artifact, not a recommendation.
-The render is for finishes; the floor plan is for the contractor.
+• Layout is hallucinated.
+AI may move an island, relocate a sink, or rearrange a refrigerator wall — all expensive in real life.
+Treat any layout change as a styling artifact, not a recommendation.

-Appliance proportions are usually wrong.
-AI may shrink a 36-inch range to look like a 30-inch, or stretch a counter-depth refrigerator into a 48-inch built-in.
-Always verify the appliance dimensions against the actual product spec sheet before designing around them.
+• Appliance proportions are usually wrong.
+AI may shrink a 36-inch range to read as a 30, or stretch a counter-depth refrigerator into a 48-inch built-in.
+Verify against the spec sheet before designing around them.

-Hardware finish is reliably wrong.
-Brass, brushed nickel, matte black, and unlacquered brass all come back inconsistent across renders.
-Lock the finish into the prompt and confirm with the actual sample in person before ordering 30 pulls.
+• Hardware finishes are reliably inconsistent.
+Brass, brushed nickel, matte black, and unlacquered brass each come back differently across renders.
+Lock the finish in the prompt and confirm with the real sample before ordering 30 pulls.

-Grout color on the backsplash is hallucinated more than it is rendered.
-Make grout a separate decision with a real grout sample on a real tile board; ignore whatever the preview shows.
+• Grout color is hallucinated more than it is rendered.
+Make grout a separate decision with a real grout sample on a real tile board.

-Counter overhang and edge profile are nearly always invented.
-AI will render a beautiful 2-inch waterfall edge that adds two thousand dollars to your fabrication bill.
-Lock the edge profile in the prompt — eased, beveled, mitered — and confirm in writing with your fabricator.
+• Counter overhang and edge profile are invented.
+A render will draw a 2-inch waterfall edge that adds two thousand dollars to fabrication.
+Lock the edge profile — eased, beveled, mitered — and confirm in writing with the fabricator.

 How to use Re-Design for a kitchen preview

-Be precise about what stays, what changes, and what fixed dimensions the project has to respect.
+Be specific about what stays, what changes, and which fixed dimensions the project has to respect.

 Save the best version, screenshot the cabinet color, counter material, pendant height, and grout color, and walk those notes into the showroom.
 The preview turns a vague conversation into a concrete shopping list.